bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 >metaphlan Sea_HiFi.fastq --nproc 2 --input_type fastq --unclassified_estimation --index /storage/dbs/Metaphlan -o Sea_metaphlan
 >```

-Take a look at the provided files: `Plant.metaphlan.txt`, `Stool.metaphlan.txt`, and `Sea.metaphlan.txt` files (e.g. using `cat` or `less`).
+Take a look at the provided files: `Plant.metaphlan.txt`, `Stool.metaphlan.txt`, and `Sea.metaphlan.txt` (e.g. using `cat` or `less`).
 As you can see, these files are not straightforward to interpret.
 We can get a rough estimation of the number of identified species using `grep`:

 ```
 grep "s__" Plant.metaphlan.txt | grep -v "t__" | wc -l
 grep "s__" Stool.metaphlan.txt | grep -v "t__" | wc -l
 grep "s__" Sea.metaphlan.txt | grep -v "t__" | wc -l
 ```
-> Here we select all lines wich have "s__" in them (= identified at species level), and then filter everything out that is classified at the strain level ("t__")
+> Here we select all lines wich have "s__" in them (= identified at species level), and then filter everything out that is classified at the strain level ("t__").

 <details>
 <summary>How many different species are identified in each sample?</summary>